Simon Fish: Anti-Clerical Charges: Treachery and Corruption

 Fish's pamphlet declares the clergy treasonous and corrupt.
 The clergy, according to Fish, levy crippling taxes that sap the population of funds they could otherwise use to support the king and finance defence measures.
 Moreover, the clergy themselves are excluded from the government's tax base.
 The clergy's resulting largess provides them with the requisite power to oppose the king, which Fish dubs the clergy's “treason fund.”

 This charge of treason against the clergy, according to the pamphlet, is rooted in fact that the clergy have “placed themselves above the law of the realm.”
 The mere existence of ecclesiastical courts is another sign of this treason.
 Hunne was murdered, Fish maintains, because he properly recognise the king's authority as existing above that of the clergy.

 As for the clergy's corruption, Fish launches an assault against the clergy based upon their inability to marry.
 His pamphlet asserts that this requirement moves the clergy, with their expendable wealth, to entice women to lead lives of sin.

 "By all the sleyghtes they may to haue to do with euery mannes wife, euery mannes daughter, and euery mannes mayde, that cukkoldrie and baudrie shulde reigne ouer all among your sibiectres, that noman shoulde knowe his owne childe, that theyre bastardes…These be they that by theire absteyning from marriage do let the generation of the people whereby all the realme at length if it should be continued shall be made desert and inhabitable."

 Fish's shocking claims continue with arguments that priests’ deplorable sexual promiscuity spreads diseases thereby corrupting “the hole generation of mankind yn your realme, that catche the pokes of one woman,” and who “catch the lepry of one woman, and bere it to an other…”

-Supplycatyon of Soulys: St. Thomas More’s Response to Simon Fish
+Supplycatyon of Soulys: Thomas More’s Response to Simon Fish

-Within months of the circulation of Fish's pamphlet, St. Thomas More produced a response in defence of the Catholic Church, entitled The Supplycatyon of Soulys.
+Within months of the circulation of Fish's pamphlet, Sir Thomas More produced a response in defence of the Catholic Church, entitled The Supplycatyon of Soulys.
 The response, printed by October 1529, came in two books, the first addressing the social and economic concerns raised by Fish, and the second defending the doctrine of purgatory.
 More's lengthy, legalistic and logic-driven response was ten-times longer than Fish's sixteen-page pamphlet.